Healthcare in Israel: Private insurance coverage

 There are private health insurance plans which citizens may participate in addition to the compulsory participation in one of four national health funds.
 All major Israeli commercial insurance companies offer health insurance plans.
 They may be purchased directly from an insurance company as a private policy or under a group policy if offered as a benefit by an employer.
 These plans provide coverage for additional options for treatments beyond what is provided by the public health basket.
 For example, in the area of elective surgery, a participant in a private insurance plan may choose the surgeon, anesthetist, and hospital anywhere in Israel or around the world.
 In the area of transplants, unlimited funding is available to ensure a donor is found and the procedure is done without the need for government approval.
 Additional coverage may be provided for specific diseases such as cancer.
 In the area of medications for serious illnesses, private insurance companies give access to a wider range of than the official "basket of medications", as the Israeli government is not financially capable of covering all medications.
 In comparison with health insurance in other countries, private health insurance plans in Israel are considered comparatively inexpensive, but premiums are based on age, gender, and unlike the supplemental coverage offered by the health funds, are subject to medical underwriting, that is they also depend on pre-existing conditions and previous medical history.

 As of 2017, approximately one third of Israelis purchase some level of private health insurance coverage.
 Frequently this coverage at least partially overlaps with the supplemental coverage offered by the health funds, meaning that some subscribers pay twice for the same coverage (and which is usually less expensive when obtained through the health funds' supplemental plans).
 This has prompted calls for the Israeli insurance commissioner to impose tighter regulations on the private health insurance marketplace.
 Some insurance companies offer private health insurance coverage specifically designed to supplement the supplemental plans offered by the health funds to avoid the double-coverage situation.

 Healthcare providers and facilities

 Providers in the Israeli healthcare system consist of a mixture of private, semi-private and public entities.
 Generally, family and primary medicine facilities are run directly by Kupot Holim in their own practice clinics and by contract with privately operated clinics in smaller communities.
 As with primary practice, Kupot Holim tend to provide specialty and outpatient care in their own clinics.
-In addition to these, the ministry of health in conjunction with various local authorities also runs a network of public well care and prenatal and infant care clinics throughout the country.
+In addition to these, the ministry of health in conjunction with various local authorities also runs a network of public well care and prenatal and infant care clinics (tipat halav) throughout the country.